eclipse-theia/theia-website/src/docs/user_ai.md

 <p style="font-style: italic; margin-top: 0.5rem;">Mode selector dropdown in the chat input area allowing users to switch between agent modes.</p>
 </div>

 The mode selector initializes to reflect the current default prompt variant configured in the [AI Configuration view](#ai-configuration).
 When you select a different mode, it overrides the configured prompt variant for that session.
-You can also cycle through available modes using the `Shift+Tab` keyboard shortcut while focused on the chat input.
+You can also cycle through available modes using the `Ctrl+M` keyboard shortcut while focused on the chat input.

 Mode selection is a convenience feature built on top of the existing [prompt variant](#view-and-modify-prompts) system.
 Agents can choose to expose certain prompt variants as easily accessible modes, making it more intuitive to switch between different behaviors during a conversation.